TimeRef.com

 Balliol: Renounces homage to England

-In March of 1296 Edward I had attacked and sacked Berwick.
+In March of 1296 King Edward I had attacked and sacked Berwick.
 Balliol renounced homage to England. ¹

 Apr 27